MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 # Solution architect's fundamentals

 Every workload passes through a component and topology design process.
 This process is most intense at the inception of the workload, which includes designing for initial requirements and long term success of the workload.
-Architecture is also designed when the workload changes over time and functionality is added, changed, or removed. **Component and topology design is the primary function an architect**.
+Architecture is also designed when the workload changes over time and functionality are added, changed, or removed. **Component and topology design is the primary function an architect**.
 Architects who focus on cloud-based and hybrid solutions are often known as _cloud solution architects_.

 In some organizations cloud solution architects can exist in a centralized capacity within an enterprise architecture group.
 Likewise, they can be tied to a specific workload.
 The function of an architect can be delivered by a dedicated role.
 Or in some cases delivered by trusted technical specialists, such as a workload engineering lead or distributed among a small group of senior engineers associated with the workload.